Vemurafenib (Zelboraf ®)

 Back to top

 Some mild skin changes are common with vemurafenib.
-They include a rash, itching, dry or scaly skin or the development of warts.
-You should tell your specialist nurse or doctor if you develop any of these changes as they may be able to prescribe creams and ointments to help.
+You may notice your skin is itchy, dry or scaly, or warts develop.
+You should tell your specialist nurse or doctor if you develop any of these changes as they can prescribe creams and ointments to help.

 Effects on the hands and/or feet